ropensci/open-science-with-R/README.md

 # Open Science with R

-Public repo for a upcoming book to be published by Taylor and Francis/CRC Press in July 2014.
+Public repo for a upcoming book to be published by Taylor and Francis/CRC Press.
 Tentative chapter list:

 | CONTENTS  |
 | --------  |